jeffrafter/jeffrafter.github.io/content/blog/releasing-github-actions/index.md

 - https://help.github.com/en/github/automating-your-workflow-with-github-actions/creating-a-javascript-action#commit-and-push-your-action-to-github
 - https://help.github.com/en/github/automating-your-workflow-with-github-actions/publishing-actions-in-github-marketplace

+## Creating a workflow that points to the action

 In order to use a published action a repository must use a workflow.
 For example:

 ```yml